9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 17km; 5 hours riding

 Today, you are heading towards the Sary-Mogol pass via a little passage from Kyzyl-Chara.
-The path will take you to the south side, along the mountain river, surrounded by cliffs on both sides, with subalpine and alpine meadows that diversify the landscape.
+The path leads to the south side, along the mountain river, with cliffs on both sides and subalpine and alpine meadows that diversify the landscape.

 Besides the nature, you will hear the crying marmots and birds singing.
-You will see the big birds like the vultures, golden eagles, owls, and hawks floating in the sky.
-As the area is also inhabited by mammals such as wolves, foxes, badgers, wild boars, mountain goats, and jackals, you may find their traces.
+You will see large birds such as vultures, golden eagles, owls, and hawks floating in the sky.
+As the area is also inhabited by mammals such as wolves, foxes, badgers, wild boars, mountain goats, and jackals, you may find traces of them.

 Relax upon arrival at the yurt camp.